Ax-Time/m3ip-homework/README.md

 # m3ip-homework
-Implementation of several image and signal denoising algorithm based on the contents of the course "Mathematical Models and Methods for Image Processing" from Politecnico di Milano, AY 2023/2024.
+Implementation of several image and signal denoising algorithms based on the contents of the course "Mathematical Models and Methods for Image Processing" from Politecnico di Milano, AY 2023/2024.